dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ![image](https://user-images.githubusercontent.com/47384524/144275381-12bd6ee1-ced8-4a4f-a5df-9aad0437952d.png)

 # Introduction
 Provided in this repository are EFI configurations for installing other macOS on Lenovo Yoga 720-15IKB using OpenCore.
-This EFI repository has been optimized to run macOS Big Sur 11.5.2 and above.
+This EFI repository has been optimized to run macOS Monterey and Ventura.

 ###
 ###